tundeadetunji/api-android-general_module/README.md

 <br />
 <br />
-For the Java version of this project, see <a href="https://github.com/tundeadetunji/api-java-code" target="_blank">here</a>.
+For the Java version of the project, see <a href="https://github.com/tundeadetunji/api-java-code" target="_blank">here</a>.